saifabusaleh/clipboard-history-extension/README.md

 # Text Saver Chrome extension

-Extension to save history of copied text in browser.
+Extension to save history of copied text in chrome browser.

-it saves each item copied on the clipboard allowing you access to any of those items at any time later.
+it saves each item copied on the clipboard allowing access to any of those items any time later.

 Link to extension in chrome store: [Clipboard History](https://chrome.google.com/webstore/detail/clipboard-history/mhokbaagmjlbflncohdhinppihlojpco?hl=en&authuser=0)
 ## Getting started